un1cum/Beast_Bomber/README.md

 # 📌 Email info

-Beast Bomber supports the following email services (from which spam will be sent): **mail.ru, yahoo, rambler.**
+Beast Bomber supports the following email services (from which spam will be sent): **mail.ru, yahoo, rambler**

 # 📌 Telegram info